deeg-deeg-deeg/gfx-seq/README.md

-# gfx-seq
+# GFX-SEQ
-graphics based sequenzer for Norns
+a graphics based sequenzer for the Monome Norns environment